 Neuroscience is an exciting and rapidly growing interdisciplinary field encompassing the study of the nervous system and its role in regulating behavior.
-Students will examine the structure of the brain through hands-on dissection, learn how sensory systems detect stimuli in the environment and how drugs affect the brain, and visit active neuroscience labs as well as conduct exciting neuroscience experiments.
+Students will examine the structure of the brain through hands-on dissection, learn how drugs affect the brain and how sensory systems detect stimuli in the environment, visit active neuroscience labs, and conduct exciting neuroscience experiments.

 At a Glance

 Dates: June 6 – 11 and June 27 – July 2

 Who Can Apply?: 9th – 12th grade students

 Program Length: Sunday – Friday

 Location: Winston-Salem, NC – Wake Forest University Campus

 *Courses carry no secondary school or college credit.
 Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Neuroscience Institute participants.

 - Behavioral Neuroscience

 - Artificial Intelligence/Modeling